melaniewalsh/mwalsh/_pages/cv.md

 Awards & Fellowships
 ---
+Emerging Open Scholarship Award, Honorable Mention, 2020.
+Awarded by the [Canadian Social Knowledge Institute](https://etcl.uvic.ca/2020/01/14/announcing-the-2020-open-scholarship-awards/) for *Tweets of a Native Son*.

 Dean’s Award for Teaching Excellence, Spring 2019.
 Awarded annually to graduate students in Arts & Sciences who have been nominated for outstanding teaching by their home department.

 Dissertation Fellowship, Center for the Humanities, Washington University in St. Louis, 2018.
 Awarded annually to six doctoral candidates in the humanities in support of the dissertation.